apcros/Hubble/README.md

 ## Server
 The server use **Laravel 5** and a VagrantFile is provided

+The SQL script used during provisionning is hubble_schema.sql and the bash provisioning script is initialize.sh
 - Version : **Not available yet**

 ##### Tools/Libs used :
 - Laravel 5
+- PostgreSQL
 - Vagrant
 - MaterializeCSS
+- FontAwesome

 ## Windows Client
 The Windows Client use C# and the Windows API